Princess Eugenie ‘so excited’ to be pregnant with second child

 The late Queen’s granddaughter and husband Jack Brooksbank are expecting the new addition to their family – a brother or sister for August – in the summer.

-Buckingham Palace said the royal family was “delighted” and that August was “very much” looking forward to becoming a big brother.
+Buckingham Palace said the royal family is “delighted” and that August is “very much” looking forward to becoming a big brother.

 The happy news has brought joy to the Windsors in the wake of the late Queen’s death and amid difficult times following the publication of the Duke of Sussex’s controversial tell-all memoir.